icgc-dcc/dcc-portal/dcc-portal-pql/PQL.md

 ANTRL is the tool used for generating the lexer and parser classes which are based off of the grammar file we defined.

 The grammar file [Pql.g4](src/main/antl4/org/icgc/dcc/portal/pql/antrl4/Pql.g4) contains the definition the language.
-It is probably worthwhile to give the file a quick scan to gain a basic understanding of how statements are constructed in PQL.
+It is worthwhile to give the file a quick read to gain a basic understanding of how statements are constructed in PQL.

 ### Visitors
 The visitors are at the heart of how the PQL module functions.
 Their function is to visit the nodes of an AST and to convert them into an AST for the next language.

-* `CreatePqlAstVisitor` - Responsible for taking the generated parse tree from a PQL String and to convert it into an Object representing our PQL AST.
+* `CreatePqlAstVisitor` - Responsible for taking the generated parse tree from a PQL String and to convert it into an object representing our PQL AST.
 The parse tree is created from functionality provided by ANTLR.
 * `CreateEsAstVisitor` -  Responsible for traversing the PQL AST and returning an Elasticsearch AST representation of our query.

-Once the Query Engine has the Elasticsearch AST, extra steps are performed on it to ensure it fits the requirements imposed by our data model.
-Nesting of certain queries is ensured, facets are resolved, and some optimization is performed.
+Once the Query Engine has the Elasticsearch AST, extra steps are performed on it to ensure it fits the requirements imposed by our data
+model:
+* Resolving special cases
+* Resolving nested filters
+* Resolving facets
+* Adding score scripts
+* Optimizing

 Only then is the Elasticsearch AST resolved into a SearchRequestBuilder used by the Elasticsearch API.

 ### Type Model
 `org.dcc.portal.pql.meta`

 The classes in this package represents a document type that the PQL infrastructure can query.
 These classes extend the abstract class
 `TypeModel`.
-All of these classes have provide some important information about their document type.
+All of these classes have to provide some important information about their document type.
 It can be summarized as:
 * The `Type` of the document
 * The available fields
 * The aliases for the fields